 Skopelos Village Hotel

 Skopelos Village Hotel is a luxury Skopelos property without the luxury price tag.
-The hotel is situated on the peaceful eastern corner of Skopelos town, a short walk away from the monasteries of Pelouchi.
+The hotel is situated on the peaceful eastern corner of Skopelos town, a short walk away from the monasteries of Palouki.

 The scenic whitewashed building boasts breathtaking views of the open sea from its rooms and suites.
 The rooms have been decorated in an elegant, contemporary style, with furnishings of quintessentially Greek blue and white.